Validation Testing for In-Car Displays

 Multiple System Configurations

-TT-AutomotiveDisplay can be applied using any ProMetric Imaging Colorimeter or Photometer, providing multiple options to achieve the pixel resolution, dynamic range, and cost requirements for your application.
+TT-AutomotiveDisplay can be applied using a ProMetric Imaging Colorimeter or Photometer, providing multiple options to achieve the pixel resolution, dynamic range, and cost requirements for your application.

 Supported by Radiant's global support staff and distributor network, TT-AutomotiveDisplay is field-proven and has been used to test thousands of displays for leading automotive brands worldwide.